Harsh-Srivastav123/websocket-chat/README.md

 2. **Auto-scaling:** Implementing auto-scaling policies based on metrics such as message queue length and CPU utilization can further enhance scalability and resource efficiency.

 3. **Security Considerations:** Ensure proper security measures are in place to protect Kafka clusters and WebSocket connections from potential threats, such as unauthorized access or data breaches.

+5. **AWS DynamoDB:** Shift towards using AWS DynamoDB for chat history storage to leverage its scalability and performance.

+6. **Microservices Architecture:** Enhance microservice architecture by integrating Kafka for separate microservices, focusing on chat saving.

+7. **Monitoring and Observability:** Implement Grafana, Loki, and Prometheus for robust log monitoring and observability.

 WebSocket scaling with Apache Kafka in ChatRoomApp provides a robust foundation for real-time communication, ensuring scalability, fault tolerance, and optimal performance across microservices.